cbonoz/identity23/README.md

 Blockreach pulls information from LENS to create a verified profile page for the business with contact information using Onyx and LENS.
 Zero/low fee interactions with the verified business account interactions facilitated with a paymaster ZkSync that refunds gas fees.

-* JPM Onyx sdk: Social Identity Integration and Finance and Identity integration.
+* <b>JPM Onyx sdk</b>: Social Identity Integration and Finance and Identity integration.
 The Onyx SDK is used for two key pieces.
+Most of the behavior of the app is server side, and contained in the `/api` provision and verify route folders.

-1. Blockreach app has an admin ssue and verifier account that is stored server side and used to validate new business page creations.
+1. Blockreach app has an admin issuer/verifier account that is run server side and used to validate new business page creations.
-2. These accounts verify all new page requests and generate unique keys that are saveable by the page owner once successfully verified.
+2. These server verifies all new page requests and generates unique DID and VC/VP keys that are saveable by each page owner.

-These actions are all available from the `/admin` admin route when authenticated with an app wallet matching the admin address and should be the owner of the master contract as well.

-* LENS: Pull business social profile information and recent history automatically.
-Enables landing pages without recreating information or social reputation from scratch.
+* <b>Lens Protocol</>: At its core, Blockreach works off Lens profiles to pull business pre-existing profile and reputation information (with recent activity) automatically.
+Using Lens enables landing pages without recreating information or social reputation from scratch.

-* ZkSync: L2 paymaster contract transactions and auditable trail for all activities on the app.
+* <b>ZkSync Paymasters and L2 Contracts</b>: Manages ontract transactions and auditable trail for all activities on the app.
 A master smart contract is deployethat manages metadata and the verifiable statuses for each business or entity on the platform.
 Payments and peer to peer outreach are also mediated through this contract between visitors to the app and the profile page account owners.

  <p>Note this project is a hackathon prototype and would require additional work to be mainnet ready.</p>